chingu-voyages/Handbook/docs/guides/soloproject/soloproject.md

     <li>Advanced Code Editor Usage: Proficient use of code editors with advanced features such as integrated terminals, version control systems, and debugging tools.</li>
     <li>Git/GitHub: Familiarity with Git/GitHub concepts such as branching, merging, pull requests, and resolving conflicts.</li>
     <li>Web Development Tools: Intermediate use of browser developer tools for debugging HTML, CSS, and Javascript.</li>
-    <li>Deployment Tools: Familiarity with deployment tools such as Netlify, Vercel, Railway, Render, or similar services<li>
+    <li>Deployment Tools: Familiarity with deployment tools such as Netlify, Vercel, Railway, Render, or similar services</li>
 </ul>

 <p>Your Solo Project <strong><em>must implement</em></strong> a front-end app as follows:</p>